 And practicality no longer means sacrificing style.
 Small glass tiles can be slip-resistant and still offer a depth and beauty you won’t find in other tiling options.
 Besides that, linoleum and vinyl flooring can now be installed in so many colors and shapes that the possibilities are endless.

-For licensed and bonded contractors in Los Angeles, CA, call Advanced Builders & Contractors today!
+For licensed and insured contractors in Los Angeles, CA, call Advanced Builders & Contractors today!